emadjumaah/Rewind/README.md

 - **Deadline Cards** - Shows days/hours remaining with honest urgency assessments.
 Red means you're in trouble.
 You probably are.
 - **Time Analytics** - Real calculated stats with dry commentary.
 The year is almost over.
 Again.
 - **Focus Mode** - Fullscreen countdown.
 90 minutes.
 No excuses.
 Just work.
-- **Command Palette** - Press `⌘K` to access commands.
-Because clicking is for people with time to waste.
+- **Command Palette** - Press `⌘K` or click the command icon.
+All actions in one place, for when navigating menus is too optimistic.
 - **Widget Mode** - For your second monitor.
 So you can stare at your mortality while you work.
+- **Installable PWA** - Install it to your dock from Chrome or Edge.
+No app store.
+No waiting.
+Just a constant reminder on your desktop.

 ---